So….for the last 51 years, I’ve been guessing my macros and calories, based on, well, nothing actually (??). maybe a hunch.

-I did quite a bit of reading and researching (online and in books), and found out that there is inconsistent information concerning many of the topics, and, as usual, one needs to use his/her brains to decide what works for them.
+I did quite a bit of reading and researching (online and in books), and found out that there is inconsistent information concerning many of the topics, and, as usual, one needs to use his/her brain to decide what works for them.

-How much protein do you need to consume each day, if, for instance, you are a 51-year-old woman, quite active and wishing to gain more muscle?
+How much protein do you need to consume each day, if, for instance, you are a 51-year-old woman, quite active, and wishing to gain more muscle?

-The book I read “Vegan for life”, said that based on my weight, (137 pounds-that’s 62.2 kilos) I should eat 54 grams of protein a day.
+The book I read “Vegan for life”, said that based on my weight, (137 pounds that’s 62.2 kilos) I should eat 54 grams of protein a day.

 And yet, when I started researching online, many sites concluded that if your goal is to gain muscle, and you lead an active lifestyle, you should aim for at least double the daily amount (!!!)